sahil11129/Projects/TZ Assets/Custom Entity extraction using Fine-tuned model.md

 ![WS-flow](Screenshots/watson-studio-flow%201.03.17%20PM.png)

-This tutorial provides an introduction to IBM Watson NLP, covering the fundamental concepts and guiding you through the process of using <b>fine-tuning</b> them for Entity extraction.
+This tutorial provides an introduction to IBM Watson NLP, covering the fundamental concepts and guiding you through the process of using <b>fine-tuning</b> them for Entity Extraction.

 # Prerequisites